WebAssembly Diversification for Malware Evasion: Background Related Work

 Hybrid approaches use a mix of static and dynamic detection techniques.
 The main reason to use hybrid approaches is the impracticability of executing the whole program.
 Thus, only pieces of code that can be quickly executed are dynamically analyzed.
 For example, AppAudit embodies a novel dynamic analysis for Android applications that can simulate the execution of some parts of the program \cite{appaudit}.
 For WebAssembly, Outguard \cite{outgard} trains a Support Vector Machine model with a combination of cryptomining function names obtained statically and dynamic information such as the number of web workers used in the web application that is analyzed.

-Another malware detection approach consists of joining several independent methods as a meta-antivirus.
-Each technique embeds some heuristics that are good at detecting specific types of malware.
+It is possible to combine several independent detectors into a meta-antivirus.
+Each detector embeds some heuristics that are good at detecting specific types of malware \cite{MOSER}.
 Hence, their combination can effectively detect a broader range of malware, e.g., using relationship analysis.
-This is the case of VirusTotal \cite{virustotal, virustotalgoogle}.
-VirusTotal operates with nearly 60+ antivirus vendors to provide malware scanning.
-Through its API, a program can be labeled by 60+ antiviruses.
+VirusTotal \cite{virustotal, virustotalgoogle} is a consolidated meta-antivirus.
+VirusTotal operates with 60 antivirus vendors to provide malware scanning.
+Through its API, a program can be labeled by 60 antiviruses.
 This aggregation is used to determine if an asset under analysis is malicious, e.g., by voting.
 Previous works used VirusTotal to assess detection efficiency, \cite{10.1145/3355369.3355585} because it is a proxy to evaluate state-of-art techniques in combination with commercial antiviruses.
-In this work, we follow the same idea, using VirusTotal to assess our technique's ability to evade malware detectors.
+In this work, we follow the same methodology, using VirusTotal to assess our technique's ability to evade cryptojacking detectors.

+While concerns have been raised about the use of VirusTotal for some malware and file type families \cite{BOTACIN2020101859}, it can be considered for WebAssembly cryptojacking detection.
+We empirically highlight later in this paper that VirusTotal is slightly better than the WebAssembly-specific detector MINOS regarding the detection of cryptojacking malware.